ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

     </div>
 </div>

->  If you want to run this simply give command - `crewai run`  Crewai will do the build and then you can run .
+>  If you want to run this simply give command - `crewai run`  Crewai will do the build and your crew will run

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">